DarshanRokkad/Lung_Cancer_Detection/README.md

-<h1 align="center">Lung Cancer🫁 Detection 🤖</h1>
+<h1 align="center">🫁 Lung Cancer Detection 🔍</h1>

 ---

 <h3 align="center">Problem Statement</h3>

-Given an image we have to classify wheather the image is Adeno carinoma cancer or not.
+Given a CT Scan image we have to classify wheather the CT Scan image is Adenocarinoma cancer or not.

 ---